 In many cases, despite the drug charge, the driver’s license may be revoked.
 If a license is already suspended or revoked, it will be suspended for an additional 30 days.

-Some of the types of drug cases we handle include:
+Some of the types of drug cases include:

 - Marijuana Defense

 - Controlled Substance Crimes

 - Drug Sales

 - Heroin, other Opiates

 - Cocaine Crimes

 - Driving-Related Drug Crimes

 - Drug Manufacturing

 - License Suspension or Revocation Based On Drug Possession